fau-klue/german-reddit-korpus/README.md

 9. run `threads-add-submissions.py` on the raw submissions and the `threads-all-lang-scores.tsv.gz`
    - this will filter out all submissions of German threads
+10. run `reddit_ldjson_to_xml.py` on the filtered threads and submissions (`reddit_ldjson_to_xml.py -p tokenized/ *.ldjson.gz`)
+    - this will extract metadata and text, and convert the Reddit-flavored Markdown to XML
+    - note that this step uses Reddit's own [snudown Markdown parser](https://github.com/reddit/snudown/) and only works with Python2.
+11. *TODO* tokenize all files with SoMaJo
+11. *TODO* tag everything with SoMeWeTa, then do some STTS_IBK-specific postprocessing
 10. *TODO* annotate all German comments and submissions
 11. *TODO* run `build-vrt.py`